Ready to take the test? Head onto LearnX and get your Python Certification!

 Importing all objects from a module

-import * command to import all objects from a specific module, like this:
+import * command to import all the objects in a module like this:

 # game.py # import the draw module from draw import * def main(): result = play_game() draw_game(result)

-This might be a bit risky as changes in the module might affect the module which imports it, but it is shorter and also does not require you to specify which objects you wish to import from the module.
+This might be a bit risky as changes in the module may affect the module which imports it, but it is shorter, and doesn't require you to specify every object you want to import from the module.

 Custom import name

-We may also load modules under any name we want.
-This is useful when we want to import a module conditionally to use the same name in the rest of the code.
+Modules may be loaded under any name you want.
+This is useful when importing a module conditionally to use the same name in the rest of the code.

 For example, if you have two